Are you a blogger? Are you thinking of starting a blog? Are you looking for ways to monetize a blog?

 I would easily argue that less than 10% of blogs turn into profit.

-Starting a blog is easy, heck you can start one today at no cost, head to blogger or wordpress.com, and you will be a blogger.
+Starting a blog is easy, you can even start one today at no cost, head to blogger, wordpress.com or other free blogging platforms and you will be a blogger.

 That doesn’t mean that you will start smiling your way to the bank tomorrow.